-The new-generation Hyundai Tuscon ix Full Cell Electric Vehicle was recently unveiled at the 2011 Fuel Cell & Hydrogen Energy event.
+The new-generation Hyundai Tucson ix Full Cell Electric Vehicle was recently unveiled at the 2011 Fuel Cell & Hydrogen Energy event.
 This third-generation FCEV is equipped with a 100-kilowatt fuel cell system and two hydrogen storage cylinders.
-All of this helps the Tuscon achieve substantial improvements in fuel efficiency and more than 400 miles on a single fueling.
+All of this helps the Tucson achieve substantial improvements in fuel efficiency and more than 400 miles on a single fueling.

-Hyundai's Managing Director of the fuel cell project has stated that the Tuscon FCEV is a product of several years of testing in order to maximize fuel efficiency.
-In addition to the enhanced fuel economy levels, the Tuscon also benefits from a more compact power source that's 20 percent smaller than the previous system.
-Hyundai reports that it plans to make a limited supply of the Tuscon ix FCEV in 2012 and will start a series manufacturing only in 2015.
+Hyundai's Managing Director of the fuel cell project has stated that the Tucson FCEV is a product of several years of testing in order to maximize fuel efficiency.
+In addition to the enhanced fuel economy levels, the Tucson also benefits from a more compact power source that's 20 percent smaller than the previous system.
+Hyundai reports that it plans to make a limited supply of the Tucson ix FCEV in 2012 and will start a series manufacturing only in 2015.